rcarver/typeregistry/README.md

 thing := registry.New(name)
 ```

-See the example files for more detailed examples of marshal, unmarshal and custom setup.
+See [this example file](example_unmarshal_test.go) for more detailed examples of marshal, unmarshal and custom setup.

 ## Common Usage